Carex gracillima - (image 1 of 5)

 Morphology

-Tufted, evergreen perennial to 0.9 m.
-Stems purplish at the base.
-Leaves 3-8 mm wide, M-shaped in cross-section; sheaths pale, mostly glabrous, often with reddish-purple dots on their front bands.
-Terminal spike pistillate in the distal third or rarely all staminate; pistillate spikes 3-5, cylindric, 3mm wide and up to 6 cm long, erect at first but becoming spreading or nodding, on slender peduncles nearly as long as the spikes; bracts sheathing; pistillate scale ovate to obovate, half to nearly as long as the perigynia, obtuse to short-cuspidate; perigynia ellipsoid or somewhat obovoid, to 3.7 mm long, obscurely trigonous, sharply several-nerved, obtuse or rounded at the summit, beakless.
-Achene concavely trigonous.
+Tufted, evergreen perennial to 0.9 m; stems purplish at the base; leaves 3-8 mm wide, M-shaped in cross-section; sheaths pale, mostly glabrous, often with reddish-purple dots on their front bands; terminal spike pistillate in the distal third or rarely all staminate; pistillate spikes 3-5, cylindric, 3mm wide and up to 6 cm long, erect at first but becoming spreading or nodding, on slender peduncles nearly as long as the spikes; bracts sheathing; pistillate scale ovate to obovate, half to nearly as long as the perigynia, obtuse to short-cuspidate; perigynia ellipsoid or somewhat obovoid, to 3.7 mm long, obscurely trigonous, sharply several-nerved, obtuse or rounded at the summit, beakless; achene concavely trigonous.

 Notes

-Wetland indicator: Facultative Upland +
+Wetland indicator: FACU

 The specific epithet refers to the graceful appearance of the spikes.
+The beakless perigynia distinguish this species from other slender woodland 'danglers'.

 References